katiee374/pset-1/README.md

 ## Part 3: Introduction to Adventure Games
-Throughout the PSETs and assignments in this course, you will slowly develop your own adventure game.
-It will start as an old-fashioned text-based adventure game, but later in the course you can add a GUI component for a visually appealing game experience.
+Throughout the PSETs and assignments in this course, you will slowly develop your own text-based adventure game.
 You are welcome to choose whatever theme you'd like, and you can add additional functionality unique to your theme as the course goes along.
 This project will be broken down for you into manageable parts, and we're excited to see your creativity and play your games at the end of the semester.
-This is meant to provide you with a real project experience, which you may include on your resume or GitHub profile in the future.
-For this PSET, we'd like you to start brainstorming by playing the text-based games we've provided, interpreting the code segments, and reflecting on what aspects you might include in your game.
+This is meant to provide you with hands-on project experience, which you may include on your resume or GitHub profile in the future.
+For this PSET, we'd like you to start brainstorming a theme by playing the text-based games we've provided and reflecting on what aspects you might include in your game.
+Additionally, you will get a first look at what adventure game source code might look like.

 ## Part 4: First Adventure Game File
 To begin your adventure game project, create a new BlueJ project (Open BlueJ > Project > New Project) in a directory of your choice.
 Then, copy the provided file Game.java and follow the instructions.
+When you're done working in your project folder, copy and paste the code you've written back into this repository.